RIPE-NCC/rpki-publication-server/README.md

 The publication server is meant to be used with a single trusted client (c.f. multiple delegated Certification Authorities).

-The publication server relies on a reverse proxy for TLS.
+The publication server relies on a reverse proxy for TLS on the port used for RRDP.
 Since all Relying Party implementations require HTTPS urls for the RRDP repository, for production usage the publication server **MUST** be deployed behind a reverse proxy that performs TLS termination, with a trusted network link between reverse proxy and publication server.

 The produced RRDP repository is in accordance with RFC 8182 and is accepted by all known Relying Party implementations.